 I watched it for a time, standing as I was in the quiet yellow of the aftermath of the blizzard.
 That leaf seemed almost to be making up its own mind.
-It had hung on tight while the wind had buffeted it, and while all its friends had let go and had flown.
-It had hung on, waiting, maybe thinking it through.
+That leaf had hung on tight while the wind buffeted it, and while all its friends had let go and had flown.
+That leaf had hung on, waiting, maybe thinking something through.

-What was it which that leaf was thinking through?
+What was the something that leaf was thinking through?

-Everyone else had known what was right—what was manifest—to do.
-Everyone else had said, “We are a sweeping tide of Christian consciousness joyfully covering the landscape of the Lord.”
-And they had.
+Everyone else among its leaf friends had known what was right—what was manifest—to do.
+Everyone else had said, “We are a tide of Christian consciousness sweeping joyfully through the air and then covering the landscape of the Lord.”
+And they had done just that.

-Why, I thought to myself, that last leaf is like I was ten years ago.
+I thought to myself, that last leaf is like we were, my wife and I, eleven years ago.

-Of course, that leaf has no soul—it’s a leaf—I thought.
+Then I laughed to myself.
+Of course, that leaf has no soul—it’s a leaf.

 But, I thought, I am a writer and a chaser after metaphor.
 I have a soul.
-I have a soul, and I had hung on tight to my anchoring point during the nine months of my soul’s stormy struggle beyond Judaism toward its rebirth in Christ.
+I have a soul, and—like my one leaf—I had hung on tight to my anchoring point during my wife’s and my nine months of soul struggle, whether to press beyond Judaism toward our rebirth in Christ.